-

 Who developed the master plan that is guiding this process?

 These leaders participated in task forces focused on a variety of topics, and developed detailed plans for implementation.
-District leaders are now working to compile those plans into a final comprehensive document.

 -